Key Cards of Pre-War Player and WWI Captain Eddie Grant

 Eddie Grant is among the more popular pre-war players that are collected despite the fact that he wasn’t a star.
 Grant played in the majors with the Cleveland Naps, Philadelphia Phillies, Cincinnati Reds, and New York Giants over a 10-year career, so he hung around quite a bit.
 A solid player, Grant never was really a star with a career .249 batting average, though.

 But shortly after retiring, Grant became an active participant in World War I, serving as a captain.
 He was one of the few players killed in duty in that war and, because of that, is widely collected more than other common players of the era.
-He remains a popular topic of discussion among pre-war collectors around Memorial Day.
+He remains a popular topic of discussion among pre-war collectors around Memorial Day and Veterans Day.

 Eddie Grant Rookie Card

 The card (pictured here) features Grant as a member of the Philadelphia Phillies.
 He played there from 1907 through 1910 but they weren’t his first team as he played for Cleveland earlier, appearing in only two games in 1905.